lchski/civictech.ca-wordpress/README.md

 ## File Organization

-- Theme customizations are stores in [`web/wp-content/themes/custom/zerif-lite-child`][child-theme]
+- Theme customizations are stored in [`web/wp-content/themes/custom/zerif-lite-child`][child-theme]
 - We are using a custom version of the [Meetup Widgets plugin][meetup-widget].
 (See [changes][meetup-plugin-changes])